Skip to content

 With the right strategy, these twin transitions can create a positive loop in which AI speeds up the energy transition while subsequent clean-energy production fuels further technological innovation, unleashing investments into compute infrastructure and clean technologies.

 Many actors in the private sector are already aware of this interplay between clean-energy developments and innovation advancements.
-Developers are intensely focused on cutting energy demand, while companies such as Nvidia, Microsoft and Google are investing heavily in reducing consumption and increasing clean energy.
+Developers are intensely focused on cutting energy demand, while companies such as NVIDIA, Microsoft and Google are investing heavily in reducing consumption and increasing clean energy.
 Political leaders need to continue to create the incentives for companies to move in the direction of the twin transitions with a policy agenda that aims to minimise AI’s energy and carbon costs while maximising its benefits.[_]

 Unlocking the positive loop at scale requires a bargain between the public and private sectors: governments need to make it easy for companies to innovate and adopt greener AI techniques and the private sector needs to rachet up investments in clean-energy development and energy-efficiency R&D. This focus has to be emphasised across the whole AI value chain – from the electricity grid and power sources to hardware, software and end use – to bend the energy demand curve and unlock the positive loop.